 Well designed signage systems play a vital role in First Impressions projects.
-Clear, consistent signs welcome visitory to a building, reduce their anxiety as they pass through security, and finally help them find the tenant they're visitinig or other services within a building.
+Clear, consistent signs welcome visitor to a building, reduce their anxiety as they pass through security, and finally help them find the tenant they're visiting or other services within a building.
 First Impressions Champions will help you understand how to unify the signs in your building.
 They can provide guidance regarding goals of the First Impressions signage program, suggested standards for sign designs, mandatory sign lists, and ideas for implementing new sign changes in your building.

 Each building has it's own look, architecture, materials, traffic flow, and tenant mix that comes together to create a unique space.
 The signs and framing in a building should be designed and placed to complement it's unique environment.

 Portrait Display Protocol (U.S. President, Vice President, & Cabinet Members)

 The protocol of administrative portraits in a display consisting of the president, the vice president, and the officers of the cabinet is as follows:

 - The President and the Vice President are displayed side by side, with the President on the left, the Vice President on the right.

 - The respective Secretaries of the cabinet departments are displayed in a line, below, left to right, beginning on the left with the Secretary of the oldest cabinet department and concluding on the right with the Secretary of the newest cabinet department (this is the line of Presidential succession after the Speaker of the House and the Senate Pro Tempore).

 - If just one cabinet member's photo will be displayed, once again, the President's portrait is in the center, but this time, the Vice President is removed to the left, and below (not lower than the halfway point of the image of the President), and the Cabinet Member is to the right, and below (not lower than the halfway point of the President).
 In this hanging, the Vice President and the Secretary of State are at the same height.